department-of-veterans-affairs/va.gov-vfs-teams/DeveloperDocs/vets-website/forms/form-tutorial-intermediate.md

 ## Custom validation

 Because our forms are based on JSON Schema, you can rely on the built in types and pattern property to do a lot of your validation.
 However, sometimes you need validation rules that go beyond what JSON Schema offers.
-To write custom validation, we have a `ui:validation` helper:
+To write custom validation, we have a `ui:validations` helper:

 ```js
 page1: {